Contact

 Inquiry response timelines vary by request category.
 The following breakdown classifies the primary inquiry types and their associated handling windows:

-1. Listing accuracy corrections — Submitted corrections to contractor name, license number, service area, or contact data are reviewed within 5–7 business days.
+1. Provider accuracy corrections — Submitted corrections to contractor name, license number, service area, or contact data are reviewed within 5–7 business days.
 Corrections require documentation from the submitting party, such as a state licensing board printout or contractor certificate of insurance.

-3. Unlicensed contractor reports — Reports alleging that a listed contractor operates without a valid state license are forwarded to the relevant state licensing authority for independent verification.
+3. Unlicensed contractor reports — Reports alleging that a verified contractor operates without a valid state license are forwarded to the relevant state licensing authority for independent verification.
 These inquiries are not adjudicated internally.

 5. Commercial or partnership inquiries — Requests from roofing industry associations, code bodies, or trade publications are reviewed on a rolling basis with no fixed SLA.